-The collection and treatment of waste are essential services that must be guaranteed despite the health crisis, and the automation of tasks that entail risk or with low-added value is now more necessary than ever before.
+The collection and treatment of waste are essential services that must be guaranteed despite the health crisis.
+And the automation of tasks that entail risk or with low-added value is now more necessary than ever before.

-Greater automation in the recycling industry does not just ensure the functioning of this service, it also represents an alternative for minimising worker contact with the waste.
+Greater automation in the recycling industry does not just ensure the functioning of this service.
+It also represents an alternative for minimising worker contact with the waste.
 Furthermore, the installation of smart robots helps to guarantee compliance of social distancing measures that are likely to remain in place after the COVID-19 crisis.

 Intelligent robotics improves occupational safety at recycling plants

-The benefits of automation through AI robots not only lie in better work environment safety, but end of line automation in waste treatment plants enables an increase in the efficiency of separating waste and in the collection of recoverable materials: work is done without interruptions and with constant output.
+The benefits of automation through AI robots not only lie in better work environment safety, but end of line automation in waste treatment plants enables an increase in the efficiency of separating waste and in the collection of recoverable materials.
+Work is done without interruptions and with constant output.

 Automation is nothing new in the recycling industry, but with the latest innovations in Artificial Intelligence and Vision, we’ve taken a big step forward in a 4.0 industry context.
-These innovations represent better productivity, but also effect human resources management, transferring low added-value manual tasks from the hands of a worker to the arms of a smart robot such as Ecopick.
+These innovations represent better productivity, but also effect human resources management.
+Transferring low added-value manual tasks from the hands of a worker to the arms of a smart robot such as Ecopick

 The potential of Artificial Intelligence in a recycling plant

-Progress in AI has revolutionised robotics and has created innovative devices capable of displaying smart behaviour, even able to reproduce some human thinking capacities.
+Progress in AI has revolutionised robotics.
+And has created innovative devices capable of displaying smart behaviour, even able to reproduce some human thinking capacities.
 These new robots open a range of opportunities for the industry in general and specifically for waste management and recycling.

 Thanks to an AI system, these robots can select and classify the waste just as well as humans do, faster, and with a lower margin of error.
-We therefore have machines trained to do tasks that workers did until recently, who are now freed from these routine tasks with little added-value and are deployed to other, more productive and lower risk tasks.
+We therefore have machines trained to do tasks that workers did until recently.
+They are now freed from these routine tasks with little added-value and are deployed to other, more productive and lower risk tasks.
 Furthermore, the use of smart robots improves recoverable product quality and reduces the amount of unsuitable material that reaches the end of the process.